-- Failure to respect the rights and dignity of patients, clients, service users, students, work placement supervisors, mentors and colleagues, irrespective of age, gender, race, ethnic origins, disability, sexual orientation, religion and belief, socio-economic background. - A chronic health or medical condition which cannot be alleviated sufficiently by appropriate treatment or reasonable adjustment; - Failure to rectify behaviour that has been subject to any disciplinary actions under the University's regulations; - Repeated inappropriate behaviour towards others; - Any other circumstance or unprofessional behaviour which may call into question a student's fitness to be admitted to and to practise their profession. - 5.5 Students shall report to the appropriate authority (e.g. a professional, regulatory or statutory body) and to the University, actions by others that may put patients, clients, service users, students, work placement supervisors, mentors, staff and colleagues at risk.
+- Chronic drug or alcohol abuse; - Conviction of a criminal offense; - Being DBS barred; - Falsifying records; - Any action of omission that may create a safety risk to others; - Breach of the duty of confidentiality, except where permitted or required under statutory provisions or professional body codes of conduct; - Lack of honesty or trustworthiness, e.g. failure to disclose previous criminal convictions, proven use of unfair means in assessment; - Refusal to carry out a lawful and reasonable instruction that could result in immediate harm to others; - Failure to respect the rights and dignity of patients, clients, service users, students, work placement supervisors, mentors and colleagues, irrespective of age, gender, race, ethnic origins, disability, sexual orientation, religion and belief, socio-economic background. - A chronic health or medical condition which cannot be alleviated sufficiently by appropriate treatment or reasonable adjustment; - Failure to rectify behaviour that has been subject to any disciplinary actions under the University's regulations; - Repeated inappropriate behaviour towards others; - Any other circumstance which may call into question a student's fitness to be admitted to and to practise their profession. - 4.5 Students shall report to the appropriate authority (e.g. a professional, regulatory or statutory body) and to the University, actions by others that may put patients, clients, service users, students, work placement supervisors, mentors, staff and colleagues at risk.
 Failure to report could lead to disciplinary action being taken against the student.
-Students making a report in these circumstances must identify themselves. - 5.6 Students on programmes subject to these procedures are required to disclose any criminal convictions (including spent convictions under the provisions of the Rehabilitation of Offenders Act 1974) and inclusion on the DBS's barred lists at application stage to the University and whilst the student remains registered on the programme.
-If a student fails to disclose the required information and it subsequently comes to light, the student will be referred to the relevant Fitness to Practise panel. - 5.7 Only the Vice Chancellor (or in the Vice Chancellor's absence the Vice Chancellor's nominee providing the nominee is a member of the University Executive Board and they inform the Vice Chancellor of the suspension so that he/she may affirm the action) shall have the right to suspend a student for misconduct or any good and urgent cause including those associated with fitness to practise procedures (see section 12). - 5.8 Only the Vice Chancellor shall have the right to expel a student for misconduct or any other good and urgent cause including those associated with fitness to practise procedures (see section 13.12.g).
+Students making a report in these circumstances must identify themselves. - 4.6 Students on programmes subject to these procedures are required to disclose any criminal convictions (including spent convictions under the provisions of the Rehabilitation of Offenders Act 1974) and inclusion on the DBS's barred lists at application stage to the University and whilst the student remains registered on the programme.
+If a student fails to disclose the required information and it subsequently comes to light, the student will be referred to the relevant Fitness to Practise panel. - 4.7 Only the Vice Chancellor (or in the Vice Chancellor's absence the Vice Chancellor's nominee providing the nominee is a member of the University Executive Board and they inform the Vice Chancellor of the suspension so that he/she may affirm the action) shall have the right to suspend a student for misconduct or any good and urgent cause including those associated with fitness to practise procedures (see section 11). - 4.8 Only the Vice Chancellor shall have the right to expel a student for misconduct or any other good and urgent cause including those associated with fitness to practise procedures (see section 12.12.g).

-6. Principles relating to Student Health
+5. Principles relating to Student Health